hidracloud/hidra.cloud/content/en/docs/exporter/_index.md

 Where `/path/to/all/samples` is the path to all samples, you can use subfolders to organize your samples, for example, you can deploy all your samples on `/etc/hidra/samples`, and inside this folder, you can have a folder for each client, for example, `/etc/hidra/samples/client1`, `/etc/hidra/samples/client1`, etc.

 Then, after running Hidra on exporter mode, you can add its as target to your Prometheus configuration.

+You can run a basic example of Hidra exporter using https://github.com/hidracloud/hidra/blob/main/docker-compose.yml